jisungbin/compose-markdown/README.md

 Jetpack Compose is often known as a UI toolkit, but it is actually a library providing excellent node traversal implementation.
-This repository creates our own Compose UI that produces Markdown strings using only Compose's Runtime features.
+This repository creates our own Compose UI that produces Markdown strings using only Compose's runtime features.

 This development began with the purpose of learning Compose Runtime and has been made public to spread the value of the Compose Runtime.